Rated 5.0 by 300+ locals.Osteopath for Back Pain: Helping You Move Better

 Let’s help relieve your back pain.

-Back pain can develop from poor posture, muscle strain, heavy lifting, prolonged sitting, or spinal and joint issues.
-Whether sharp or ongoing, it can affect movement, work, exercise, and daily activities.
+Back pain can develop from poor posture, muscle strain, heavy lifting, prolonged sitting, or spinal and joint dysfunction.
+Whether sudden or ongoing, it can impact movement, work, exercise, and everyday life.

-At Heidelberg Osteopaths, we help people manage different types of back pain, from sudden injuries to ongoing tension and mobility issues.
-Our osteopaths assess the cause of your discomfort and how it impacts your movement.
+At Heidelberg Osteopaths, we support people with a range of back pain concerns, from acute injuries to ongoing stiffness and mobility restrictions.
+Our osteopaths assess the underlying cause of your discomfort and how it’s affecting your movement.

-Our approach to osteopathy for back pain focuses on improving mobility, reducing muscular tension, supporting spinal function, and helping your body recover with long-term results in mind.
+Our osteopathic approach focuses on improving mobility, easing muscular tension, supporting spinal function, and helping your body recover with lasting results in mind.

-If you’re ready to move with greater comfort and less restriction, book an appointment today.
+If you’re ready to move more comfortably with less restriction, book an appointment today.
 Our team is here to support your recovery and help you feel your best again.

 Back pain explained.